Skip to content

 SolidJS Manual SSR

 SolidJS is naturally SSR-safe because each renderToString() creates a new component tree with isolated signals.
+For SolidStart projects, see SolidStart.
+For general SSR concepts, see SSR & Hydration.

-import { detectLocale } from '@fluenti/core'
+import { detectLocale } from '@fluenti/solid/server'

 const locale = detectLocale({